History of Hungary: Árpád succession

 Some Balkan states (such as Wallachia, Moldova, Serbia, and Bosnia) became his vassals while the Ottoman Turks confronted them ever more often.
 In 1366 and 1377, Louis led successful campaigns against the Ottomans (such as the Battle of Nicapoli in 1366).
 From the time of the death of Casimir the Great in 1370, he was also king of Poland.
 He established a university in Pécs in 1367.

 King Louis died without a male heir, and after years of civil war, the future Holy Roman Emperor Sigismund (r.
 1387–1437) succeeded to the throne by marrying the daughter of Louis the Great, Mary of Hungary (who was herself crowned a "king" in 1382), becoming an official co-ruler and consolidating his power.
-Sigismund had to pay for the support of the lords by transferring a sizeable part of the royal properties.
+Sigismund had to pay for the support of the lords by transferring a sizable part of the royal properties.
 For some years, the baron's council governed the country in the name of the Holy Crown; the king was even imprisoned for a short time.
 The restoration of the authority of the central administration took decades.
 After Mary's death, Sigismund ruled as a sole ruler for life.

 In 1404, Sigismund introduced the Placetum Regnum.
 According to this decree, Papal bulls and messages could not be pronounced in Hungary without the consent of the king.
 Sigismund summoned the Council of Constance that met between 1414 and 1418 to abolish the Avignon Papacy and end the Western Schism, which was resolved by the election of Pope Martin V. During his long reign, the royal castle of Buda became probably the largest Gothic palace of the late Middle Ages.

 After the death of Sigismund in 1437, his son-in-law, Albert II of Germany, assumed the title King of Hungary.
 In 1437, there was an anti-feudal and anti-clerical peasant revolt in Transylvania which was strongly influenced by Hussite ideas.
 The first Hungarian Bible translation was completed in 1439 just before Albert's death in 1439.